YasaxSri/YasaxSri/README.md

-# 👋 Hey there, I'm YasaxSri!
+# 👋 Hey there, I'm YasasSri!

 ## 🔭 About Me
 - 🌱 **Current Learning:** Exploring Python, JS, and AI magic 🪄